HodaZamani/HodaZamani.github.io/_pages/repositories.md

 nav_order: 4
 ---
 <p align="justify">
-All algorithm codes from my published research can be accessed here and via my
+All algorithm codes from my published research can be accessed here.
-<a href="https://github.com/HodaZamani/Matlab-Codes">Matlab Codes Repository</a>.
-These resources include the original papers and guidelines for applying the codes.
 </p>